NINAnor/INVAFISH-sim/README.md

 # invafish-sim
-Collection of function to simulate the translocations and their impact of invasive freswhater fish
+Collection of function to simulate the translocations and their impact of invasive freswhater fish.
+Intended for internal use in the project, and for documenting results.

 ## Orgainization
 Organized as a R pacakge: see http://r-pkgs.had.co.nz/ for description on how to work with this.